This Elf on the Shelf DIY Cupid-fil-a scene is a creative craft idea! If your kids are a fan of this chicken restaurant, they will love this idea.

 Using a hot glue gun, secure the slits made on the brim to the back of the visor band.

-To close up the visor, use the Elf’s head to measure circumference before measuring.
+To close up the visor, use the Elf’s head to measure the circumference before measuring.

-*Be sure to leave enough slack to loosely slide on and off the elf’s head.
-Will also want enough room to fit overtop of the “earpiece” in the next step.
+*Leave enough slack to loosely slide on and off the elf’s head.
+You will also want enough room to fit over the “earpiece” in the next step.